 The Smart Headphone Amp feature automatically detects impedance of your head-worn audio device, whether earbuds or high-end headphones to provide optimal audio dynamics.
-To enable this feature, connect your head-worn audio device to the Line out jack on the front panel and then go to the Realtek HD Audio 2nd output page.
+To enable this feature, connect your head-worn audio device to the Line out jack.
 Enable the Smart Headphone Amp feature.
 The Headphone Power list below allows you to manually set the level of headphone volume, preventing the volume from being too high or too low.